 The USNH Central Offices deals with a small amount of hazardous waste.
 Identifiable waste streams include fluorescent light bulbs, copier machine and laser printer toner and outdated computer equipment.
-The Facility Supervisor is responsible for the disposal of all of the above mentioned items.
+Procedures are in place for the responsible disposal of all of the above mentioned items.
 Electronic equipment is disposed of via the UNH IT Safe Electronic Equipment Disposal (SEED) program.